Luteinizing Hormone (LH): Levels and Key Roles

 • Women: To determine if a woman is ovulating, investigate irregular menstrual cycles, diagnose conditions like polycystic ovary syndrome (PCOS), and assess ovarian function.
 It is also used to evaluate if a woman has reached menopause.

 • Men: To assess fertility issues, such as low sperm count or low testosterone levels, and to check for problems with the pituitary gland.
-Notably, about 40% to 50% of infertility cases in couples are due to male factors, states the American Pregnancy Association.
+Notably, about 40% to 50% of infertility cases in couples are due to male factors.

 • Children: To diagnose early (precocious) or delayed puberty.